This easy homemade focaccia bread recipe makes soft, fluffy, golden focaccia with no fancy tools and zero stress. Perfect for beginners!

 - Mix the Dough (By Hand).If using instant yeast: In a large bowl, whisk together the flour, salt, and instant yeast.If using active dry yeast: Stir the proofed yeast mixture into the remaining water, then pour it into the bowl with the flour and salt.Mix everything together until a sticky dough forms.
 It won’t look smooth, and that’s ok.
 Just make sure all the flour is fully incorporated and there are no dry spots.✨ The focaccia bread dough should be soft and a little tacky.
 If it feels dry or stiff, work in 1 to 2 tablespoons of water to loosen it up.

 - Fermentation (First Rise, 90 Minutes).Generously oil a half sheet pan or cast iron skillet with extra virgin olive oil.
 Transfer the dough to the pan.
 Cover it with an upside-down mixing bowl or plastic tub, anything that won’t touch the dough and risk deflating it, and let it rise until doubled in size (~90 minutes).✨ This slow rise helps develop flavor and that beautiful airy texture.Optional Overnight Dough (Cold Ferment)Want to make it ahead?
-After mixing and folding, cover the bowl and refrigerate the dough overnight (up to 24 hours).The next day, transfer it to a well-oiled pan and let it rest at room temperature for 1-2 hours, until it has risen.
+After mixing and folding, cover the bowl and refrigerate the dough overnight (up to 24 hours).The next day, transfer it to a well-oiled pan and let it rest at room temperature for 1-2 hours, until it is room temperature.
 Then proceed with the recipe.

 Shape the Dough and Let it Rise Again